 The establishment of clear lines of authority for overseeing and managing emergency incidents and responding to emergencies, based on principles of Incident Command Systems (ICS) and National Incident Management Systems (NIMS), are the responsibility of BSU Incident Commanders:

 - Col. Ernest Waiters, Chief of Police/Director of Campus Safety

 - Captain James Booker, Assistant Chief of Police and Clery Coordinator

 - Or first responding sworn University police officer

-The BSU Emergency Preparedness Committee (EPC) will meet once a quarter, and on an as needed basis to monitor and update the EPP to ensure accurate contact information, ICS, building and campus plans, as well as to address new types of threats.
+The BSU Emergency Preparedness Committee (EPC) meets quarterly to monitor and update the EPP to ensure accurate contact information, ICS, building and campus plans, as well as to address new types of threats.

 Coordination with appropriate local and state emergency responders, including communication systems to be used in the case of a serious incident or major disaster have been established with the following:

 - Maryland State Police Department

 - Prince George's County Police Department

 - Old Bowie Volunteer Fire Department # 19